tcaultonDAS/Teddy-Kevin-Airflow/README.md

 Type y when prompted with the following question: You are not in an empty directory.
 Are you sure you want to initialize a project? (y/n)

 5.)
-Run astrocloud dev start
+Run astro dev start

 6.)
 Run git add .